omarabdiwali/rose-rocket-takehome/README.md

 To enable these APIs:
 1. Create a project in [Google Cloud Console](https://console.cloud.google.com/)
-2. Enable "Maps JavaScript API" and "Places API"
+2. Generate an API key with proper restrictions
-3. Generate an API key with proper restrictions
+3. Enable "Maps JavaScript API", "Places API", and "Distance Matrix API"

 ## Calculation Logic